-We've teamed up with the British Wildlife Rescue Centre to offer educational wildlife workshops in and around Staffordshire!
+We've teamed up with the British Wildlife Rescue Centre to offer educational wildlife workshops in and around South Derbyshire and Staffordshire!

-Our workshops are interactive learning experiences where participants can meet wildlife, make wildlife and master a fact or two through fun games and activities!
+Our workshops are interactive learning experiences where participants can meet wildlife, make a wildlife craft and master a fact or two through fun games and activities!

 "Hoglets and the British Wildlife Centre provided workshops at RHS Chatsworth Flower Show in 2019.
 A packed room of children (and adults!) thoroughly enjoyed meeting owls and hedgehogs, learning how the animals interact with the outside world.
 If you get the chance to join for a workshop, it’s a fun educational experience for all the family and I can highly recommend them!"